brendongray/brendongray-portfolio/assignment3.md

 ### Step 3: Redesigning

 I opened my data into flourish studio and began experimenting.
 Because I had already decided on a bar chart format, this portion of the assignment actually took the least amount of critical thinking.
-By this point, the visualization was mostly a matter of adding specific elements to help tell the story better.
+I played around with a few ways to combine the three variables, but I found these distracting.
+I soon settled on three bar charts, one for each variable.
+Once at this point, the visualization was mostly a matter of adding specific elements to help tell the story better.
 There were three instances of this:

   1) Adding color.
 I added color to the counties with the highest rates of child food insecurity.
-My idea was for the reader to
+My idea was for the reader to track the counties with the highest rate of child food insecurity throughout the three visuals.
+This would not express the full extent of the relationship, but it might start to draw connections between the two.
+  2) Averages.
+I added the state and national average as a dashed line in two of the visuals.
+I was struck with how much higher the New Mexico average was than the U.S. average.
+There was also a large difference across the state, with some doing well and others poorly.
+  3) Headers.
+I spent a considerable amount of time crafting headers.
+I wanted the reader to take away a conclusion from the header, not just context.
+I had 3 - 4 iterations for each of the 3 charts.

+### Fianl Redesign

 <div class="flourish-embed flourish-chart" data-src="visualisation/5356399"><script src="https://public.flourish.studio/resources/embed.js"></script></div>